Dry end to the week before showers return for the weekend

-Elmira, N.Y.
-(WETM) – Another pleasant day today before changes move in for the weekend.
+Binghamton, N.Y.
+(WIVT) – Another pleasant day today before changes move in for the weekend.
 Details below:

 TODAY: